isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Why not then declare all destrouctors noexcept?
+Why not then declare all destructors noexcept?
 Because that would in many cases -- especially simple cases -- be distracting clutter.

 ##### Enforcement